vojtechmares/vojtechmares.com/content/about.md

 * Hardware (not just computers) and some networking
 * Robotics with Lego Mindstorms (and at the end small examples with Arduino which were more to show then to teach)

-These courses were for kids from primary to secondary school with average age around 13.

 It was great experience and even I learned a lot, some things were new for me on technical side of things (my knowledge is not infinite).
 But I learned much more about how to teach, how to manage group of people, how to share your knowledge and one day I would love to take this skills in use by doing trainings or short courses for example.

 **09/2013 - 09/2014**: Helpdesk at [Hicoria.com](https://hicoria.com) game hosting